Government

 Admissions Tax

-Form Name: Admissions Tax Return
+Admissions Tax Return

 Admissions tax returns are due monthly by the last day of the month following the end of the reporting period.
 For example, the June admissions tax return is due by July 31.
 The tax is collected by the business from the person paying the admission charge, which is then remitted to the city.

-• a cover charge or charge made for the use of seats, tables, and similar accommodations
+• A cover charge or charge made for the use of seats, tables, and similar accommodations.

 Beginning in 2024, businesses subject to admissions tax will also need to file a B&O tax return, as admission charges are also generally subject to B&O tax.

-Late paid admissions taxes are subject to a penalty of 10 percent of the tax due per month.
+Until September 1, 2024, late paid admissions taxes are subject to a penalty of 10 percent of the tax due per month.

 Details regarding the admissions tax are provided in TMC Chapter 3.20.